cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## C. File Downloader - nonconcurrency design // ipfs layer
 For saving mobile phone resources, we adopt non-concurrrency execution.
 Starting from a to-be downloaded myDownloadQue[ChainID]=FileAMT map. myFileDownloadProgress[FileAMT] = count.

+for each file and count, using the chainID as the relay entry to contact seedrs.

 ```
 1. Generate chain+relay+FileAMT+Seeder+Piece combo, Pickup ONE random `chainID` in the myChainsList[index],
 according to the global time in the base of 1 minute, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find next closest ONE relays.
 Randomly request ONE File from database.myDownloadQue[`ChainID`].
 Randomly select a seeder from the myFilesAMTseedersDB[fileAMT][index].
 Randomly select a piece N from fileAMTroot.count